alsora/learning_cpp/README.md

 $ apt-get update && apt-get install -y build-essential
 ```

-Note that in a Docker container you usually don't need super user permissions (`sudo`) for running commands, as the user used to access the container already has those privileges by default.
+Note that in a docker container you usually don't need super user permissions (`sudo`) for running commands, as the user used to access the container already has those privileges by default.

 and check that the C++ compiler `g++` is now present
 ```bash